moorhen-coot/Moorhen/README.md

 ## **What else can do with the compiled libraries?**

-This will be fleshed out...
+See `example/example.cc` or `checkout/privateer-MKIV/src/privateer.cpp` to see how to create a command line (node) program.
+The latter is quite long and a patched version of the original privateer code.
+It might be more helpful to look at the patch file `patches/privateer-emscripten.patch`.
+This should show how to patch an existing command line program which reads files to one that will work within node.

-See `example/example.cc` to see how to create a command line (node) program and `web_example/web_example.cc` to see use of `EMSCRIPTEN_BINDINGS` to expose a couple of Clipper classes and Privateer methods to the web browser.
+See `web_example/web_example.cc` to see use of `EMSCRIPTEN_BINDINGS` to expose a couple of Clipper classes and Privateer, GSL and custom methods to the web browser.
+In due course, more Clipper classes may be added to this and thus be made available to JavaScript in the browser.
+Studying the way `mmd2_example` is defined and exported in `web_example/web_example.cc` and then used in `web_example/pdb_worker.js` should help with understanding how to use C++ classes which read files in browser Worker Threads.

 ## **References**